LarkSpur-Industries/larkspur-industries.github.io/docs/marigold-5/docs.md

 ### Step 3: USB-C Devices

-1. Connect your coprocessors and peripherals via USB-C cables
+1. Connect your co-processors and peripherals via USB-C cables
 2. Make sure device total current draw does not exceed 10A
 3. Use high-quality USB-C cables rated for 3A+